NYC Bucket List (From a Local!)

 - Admire the lights of Times Square at night

-- Climb the Vessel in Hudson Yards
+- Climb the Vessel in Hudson Yards, a unique modern art structure

 - See the views from SUMMIT One Vanderbilt